evert/evert.github.com/_posts/2018/2018-06-14-webdav-features-for-http.md

 If: (["etag1"] ["etag2"]).
 ```

+### Conditions on custom flags

 There's another feature that's very powerful.
 In every previous example we
 always made our requests conditional on ETags.
-HTTP also allows conditions
+HTTP itself also allows
-based on the `Last-Modified` header, but that's it.
-The `If` header allows
+conditions based on the `Last-Modified` header, but that's really it.
+The `If`
-for conditions on your own custom flags.
+header allows for conditions on your own custom flags & extensions.

-This is a purely fictional example, but imagine that we have a "user"
+The following is a purely fictional example, but imagine that we have a "user"
 resource, and that user has a flag indicating whether or not they paid for
 a service.